phodge/homely/docs/index.rst

 ===========================

-One of the joys of being a software developer is meticulously customising the various tools you use such that you maximumise their utility and potential for your own personal needs.
+One of the joys of being a software developer is meticulously customising the various tools you use such that you maximise their utility and potential for your own personal needs.
 These customisations are typically stored in files with names that begin with a dot ("."), so developers have creatively named them "Dotfiles".